dimitri-nicolo/calico/getting-started/cnx/access-the-manager.md

 #### Access using Kubernetes ingress

 Kubernetes services can be exposed outside of the cluster using [the Kubernetes Ingress API](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-This approach requires that your cluster be configured with an ingress controller to implement the `Ingress` resource.
+This approach requires that your cluster is configured with an ingress controller to implement the `Ingress` resource.

 **Basic ingress controller, no modification**

  The following example uses `tigera-manager` as the backend service name without modification.
-Because `tigera-manager` service cannot be edited, this works only for basic ingress controller configurations.
-(If you make changes to `tigera-manager`, the changes may appear to take effect, but the service will always reset to the default with no overwrites.)
+Because the `tigera-manager` service cannot be edited, this works only for basic ingress controller configurations when edits to the service are not required.
+(Note if you do make changes to `tigera-manager`, the changes may appear to take effect, but the service always resets to the default with no overwrites.)

 ```yaml
 apiVersion: networking.k8s.io/v1beta1